What kind of paper is this?

 • Inverse Problems: Testing class-conditional generation, inpainting, and colorization using the conditional reverse-time SDE.

-• Record Performance: The NCSN++ cont. (deep, VE) model achieved an Inception Score of 9.89 and FID of 2.20 on CIFAR-10, setting a new state-of-the-art for unconditional generation.
+• Record Performance: The NCSN++ cont. (deep, VE) model achieved an Inception Score of 9.89 and FID of 2.20 on CIFAR-10 (as of ICLR 2021).

-• High-Fidelity Generation: First demonstration of high-fidelity 1024x1024 image generation from a score-based model (CelebA-HQ).
+• High-Fidelity Generation: First score-based model to generate 1024x1024 images (CelebA-HQ).

 • Competitive Likelihoods: The DDPM++ cont. (deep, sub-VP) model achieved 2.99 bits/dim on uniformly dequantized CIFAR-10, a record at the time.